Overview

 This animation sets the marker color for points of interest and increases the POI density on the map style.
 The higher the density, the more POI markers appear on the map.

 Each map style has its own ID.
-After you publish a style in the Cloud Console, you reference that map ID in your code—which means you can update a map style in real time without refactoring your app.
+After you publish a style in the Cloud console, you reference that map ID in your code—which means you can update a map style in real time without refactoring your app.
 The new look will automatically appear in the existing application and be used across platforms.
 The following examples show how to add a map ID to a web page using the Maps JavaScript API.

-By including one or more map_ids in the script URL, the Maps JavaScript API automatically makes those styles available for faster map rendering when you call those styles in your code.
+Maps JavaScript API automatically makes those styles available for faster map

 <script